 You should request a review of an ABSTUDY or Assistance for Isolated Children recovery of debt decision within 3 months of being notified of the decision.
 There is no time limit for requesting a review of other ABSTUDY or Assistance for Isolated Children decisions.

-If you aren't satisfied with a review officer's recovery of debt decision you can apply to the Administrative Appeals Tribunal for a review of the decision.
+If you aren't satisfied with an Authorised Review Officer's recovery of debt decision you can apply to the Administrative Appeals Tribunal for a review of the decision.

-If you aren't satisfied with other decisions of a review officer, you can seek a review from the Minister for Social Services.
+If you aren't satisfied with other decisions of an Authorised Review officer, you can seek a review from the Minister for Social Services.
 You'll need to request a review by writing to the Minister and sending it to:

 Department of Social Services

 Canberra ACT 2601

 For Paid Parental Leave scheme decisions, parents must seek a review within 28 days of the decision.
 You can't request a review of a decision about who provides your Parental Leave Pay or matters that relate to dispute resolution.

 The Paid Parental Leave scheme Employer Toolkit provides information about reviews and time limits for employers.

 We administer a range of rural programs including payments that aren't covered by legislation.
 These include:

 - Small Block Irrigators Exit Grant Package, and